 - Lileeva, A., & Trefler, D. (2010).
 Improved Access to Foreign Markets Raises Plant-Level Productivity… for Some Plants*.
 Quarterly Journal of Economics, 125(3), 1051-1099. https://doi.org/10.1162/qjec.2010.125.3.1051

 - International Trade Administration (2016).
-U.S. Department of Commerce, Exporter Database.
-Retrieved from http://tse.export.gov/EDB/SelectReports.aspx
+U.S. Department of Commerce, Exporter Database. http://tse.export.gov/EDB/SelectReports.aspx

 - Office of the Chief Economist (2016).
 Majority-Female Owned Exporting SMEs in Canada.
 The Canadian Trade Commissioner Service.
 Office of the Chief Economist.
-Government of Canada.
-Retrieved from http://www.tradecommissioner.gc.ca/businesswomen-femmesdaffaires/2016-MFO_SMES-PME_EDMF.aspx
+Government of Canada. http://www.tradecommissioner.gc.ca/businesswomen-femmesdaffaires/2016-MFO_SMES-PME_EDMF.aspx

 - Orser, B., Spence, M., Riding, A., & Carrington, C. A. (2010).
 Gender and Export Propensity.
 Entrepreneurship Theory and Practice, 34(5), 933-957. https://doi.org/10.1111/j.1540-6520.2009.00347.x

 - Hufbauer, G. C., & Schott, J. J. (2005).
 NAFTA Revisited: Achievements and Challenges.
-Washington: Peterson Institute for International Economics.
-Retrieved from https://piie.com/bookstore/nafta-revisited-achievements-and-challenges
+Peterson Institute for International Economics. https://piie.com/bookstore/nafta-revisited-achievements-and-challenges

 - Poggesi, S., Mari, M., & De Vita, L. (2015).
 What’s new in female entrepreneurship research?
 Answers from the literature.
 International Entrepreneurship and Management Journal, 12(3), 735-764. https://doi.org/10.1007/s11365-015-0364-5

 - Rutherford, K. (2018).
 Ontario boating industry to feel the sting of retaliatory Canadian tariffs on U.S. watercraft Boat prices expected to jump 15 per cent after tariffs take effect July 1.
-In: CBS.
-Retrieved from https://www.cbc.ca/news/canada/sudbury/sudbury-boating-tariffs-1.4718718
+In CBS. https://www.cbc.ca/news/canada/sudbury/sudbury-boating-tariffs-1.4718718

 - Galarneau, S. (2017).
 Canadian Small Businesses Impacted by Talk of New NAFTA.
-In: Global Trade Magazine.
-Retrieved from https://www.livingstonintl.com/canadian-small-businesses-impacted-talk-new-nafta/
+In Global Trade Magazine. https://www.livingstonintl.com/canadian-small-businesses-impacted-talk-new-nafta/

 - Anderson, H. C. (2017).
 The Future of the North American Free Trade Agreement.
-The Scowcroft Institute of International Affairs and The Mosbacher Institute for Trade, Economics, and Public Policy.
-Retrieved from http://bush.tamu.edu/scowcroft/papers/nafta/
+The Scowcroft Institute of International Affairs and The Mosbacher Institute for Trade, Economics, and Public Policy. http://bush.tamu.edu/scowcroft/papers/nafta/

 - Freund, C. (2017).
 Streamlining Rules of Origin in NAFTA.
-Washington, DC: Peterson Institute for International Economics, Policy Brief.
-Retrieved from https://piie.com/publications/policy-briefs/streamlining-rules-origin-nafta
+Peterson Institute for International Economics, Policy Brief. https://piie.com/publications/policy-briefs/streamlining-rules-origin-nafta

 - Gaines, S. E. (2007).
 Environmental policy implications of investor-state arbitration under NAFTA Chapter 11.
 International Environmental Agreements: Politics, Law and Economics, 7(2), 171-201. https://doi.org/10.1007/s10784-007-9041-7